t1pen/Robotics2_FKandIK_Group7_SPHERICAL_2024/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Knowing that spherical manipulators have an arm which forms a spherical coordinate system.
 In mathematics, a spherical coordinate system is a three-dimensional coordinate system in which the position of a point is specified by three numbers: the radial distance from a fixed origin, the polar angle measured from a fixed zenith direction, and the azimuth angle of its orthogonal projection on a reference plane that passes through the origin and is orthogonal to the zenith, measured from a fixed reference direction.
 The radial distance is also known as the radius or radial coordinate.
 The polar angle is also known as the zenith angle, normal angle, colatitude, or inclination angle.</p>

   <p align="justify">
-  &nbsp;&nbsp;&nbsp;&nbsp;Spherical Manipulators perform three distinct movements: rotation, elevation, and extension from a stationary base–giving them a spherical/polar working envelope.
+  &nbsp;&nbsp;&nbsp;&nbsp;Spherical Manipulators perform three distinct movements: <i>rotation, elevation,</i> and <i>extension</i> from a stationary base–giving them a spherical/polar working envelope.
 This configuration allows the robot to move freely and with great flexibility, making it ideal for a variety of jobs.
 Here is a breakdown of the movements:</p>

 - **Rotation**: The robot can rotate around a vertical axis, which forms the base of the robot.
 This allows the robot to cover a wide horizontal range around its base.
 - **Elevation**: The robot's arm can move up and down in a vertical plane, enabling it to reach different heights.